Fgc17/dotsafe/README.md

 ## Documentation

-Visit https://fatimajs.vercel.app to view the documentation.
+Visit https://fatimajs.vercel.app to see the documentation.

 ## Installation